Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \paragraph{Eigenvalues of the iteration matrix}

-To try to understand better those results, we report in Figure~\ref{fig:MH_vpA} the eigenvalues of the iteration operators that are involved in the three domain decomposition methods.

-When the Despr\'es transmission conditions are used, we observe an accumulation close to the origin which will harm the convergence of both the \textsc{Gmres} and the damped Richardson algorithms.
-When the interface based non-local transmission operator is used, we see that the clusters are near the two points \((1,1)\) and \((1,-1)\), which demonstrates that the evanescent modes are well taken into account.
+To try to understand better those results, we report in Figure~\ref{fig:MH_vpa_error} (left) the eigenvalues of the \emph{iteration matrices} $\bfId+\bfPi\bfS$ that are involved in the three domain decomposition methods.
+When the Despr\'es transmission conditions are used, we observe an accumulation close to the origin which will harm the convergence of both the \textsc{gmres} and the damped Richardson algorithms.
+When the interface based non-local \(\bfT\) is used, we see that the clusters are near the two points \((1,1)\) and \((1,-1)\), which demonstrates that the evanescent modes are well taken into account.
 We see however a few isolated eigenvalues, close to the shifted unit circle, which seem to get closer to the origin as the mesh is refined.
-This is particularly visible on the configuration with \(6\) subdomains.
-In contrast, with the subdomain based non-local operators, the eigenvalues seem to be uniformly bounded away from the critical points.
+In contrast, with the subdomain based non-local \(\bfT\), the eigenvalues seem to be uniformly bounded away from the critical points.

 \paragraph{Nature of the error}